 MyHeritage is a genetic genealogy company founded in 2003 and is headquartered in Israel.
 Their primary offering is the family tree builder.
 It was only in 2016 that they released their DNA testing kit, MyHeritage DNA.

 Currently, MyHeritage boasts an extensive historical database of over 10 billion entries.
-You can read our comprehensive review of this company in this post.
+You can read our comprehensive MyHeritage review to learn more about this company.

 Currently, you can upload your autosomal DNA test results from the following providers: